This post may contain affiliate links. Please see my disclosure policy for details.

-So, you have a couple of option here.
+So, you have a couple of options here.
 You can either stay in the main town of Cherrapunjee or down in Nongriat itself.

 Some travellers said I was positively insane for not staying down in Nongriat.
-It was only afterwards I realised what they meant.
+It was only afterward I realised what they meant.

 It was hard enough with nothing on my back lol.
 Here are some places to stay In Cherrapunjee;